tgirke/rcf/index.md

 ## Mission and Services

-The High-Performance Computing Center (HPCC) provides state-of-the-art research computing infrastructure accessible to all UCR researchers at low cost.
+The High-Performance Computing Center (HPCC) provides state-of-the-art research computing infrastructure and training accessible to all UCR researchers at low cost.
 This includes access to the following shared HPC resources and services.
 A major advantage of a shared research computing infrastructure is that is allows to build a much larger HPC infrastructure (with thousands of CPUs/GPUs and many